What is Riesling?

 Riesling is a late ripening, aromatic white wine with high levels of acidity.
 The style of Australian Riesling these days is not sweet and fruity but is instead dry and citrussy.
 Riesling is all about preserving the pristine purity of the grape.
 Reach out and discover the delights of Riesling and you will be rewarded.

-Riesling pairs well with seafood.
+Australian Riesling pairs well with seafood and spicy foods.

-Riesling can cellar up to 10 years.
+How long does Riesling last?
+Riesling can cellar for up to 10 years.

 Australian Riesling is light-bodied and tends to be drier than European examples.